Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 == Changelog ==
 = 3.1.5 =
-* Created a logo_gllery option in the business directory shortcode.
+* Businesses can now be filtered by category in the business directory shortcode

 = 3.1.4 =
 * Fixed the bug with pagination in the business directory shortcode